roberto-belardo/Climba/README.md

 |bellezza|String|

 #### How to suggest a revision
+The community driven database of Climba is hosted on Github here: [Climba-data](https://github.com/backslash451/Climba-data).

-As of now the public GitHub repository of the Climba database is not yet ready so the only way to suggest a revisione for an existing climbing spot (falesia) or to add a new one is sending an email to [Climba email address](mailto://climba.app@gmail.com).
+Another way to suggest a revision for an existing climbing spot (falesia) or to add a new one is sending an email to [Climba email address](mailto://climba.app@gmail.com).

 ## Contributors
 <a href="https://twitter.com/robertobelardo" target="_blank"><img src="https://avatars3.githubusercontent.com/u/43101?v=2&s=96" alt="Roberto Belardo"></a>